matplotlib/matplotlib/doc/devel/documenting_mpl.rst

    require multiple docstring edits.

-2. as automated as possible so that as properties change, the docs are updated automagically.
+2. as automated as possible so that as properties change, the docs are updated automatically.

 The function :func:`matplotlib.artist.kwdoc` and the decorator :func:`matplotlib.docstring.dedent_interpd` facilitate this.
-They combine python string interpolation in the docstring with the matplotlib artist introspection facility that underlies ``setp`` and ``getp``.
+They combine python string interpolation in the docstring with the Matplotlib artist introspection facility that underlies ``setp`` and ``getp``.
 The ``kwdoc`` function gives the list of properties as a docstring.
 In order to use this in another docstring, first update the